-Jacqueline was appointed to the Boards of nib nz limited and nib nz holdings limited in November 2021 and to the Board of nib nz insurance limited in April 2022.
-Jacqueline is also a Director of nib Group entities, nib holdings limited and nib health funds limited.
+Jacqueline was appointed to the Board of nib holdings limited in April 2018, nib nz limited and nib nz holdings limited in November 2021 and nib nz insurance limited in April 2022.
+She is also a Director of nib health funds limited.